 Section B presents the same parameter values but grouped versus depth per geotechnical unit.
 A single plate presents data for a maximum of 12 geotechnical locations.
-Locations have been divided over four plates (a to d) on a geographical basis in the NNE direction of the dipping Tertiary units, starting from the North.
+Locations have been grouped on a geographical basis and divided over four plates (a to d).
+The geographical basis follows the north-east dipping Tertiary strata, with increasingly older sediments subcropping below Unit B towards the SW.
+This geographical approach aims for a particular unit within one group to be presented at approximately the same depths.
+Several locations that terminated within Unit B were grouped together and presented on one plate (d).